 Breadth of Current Research.
-Marmosets are currently being used to elucidate pathogenetic mechanisms of multiple sclerosis (55, 56), as marmoset models of MS have clinicopathologic correlation patterns, lesion heterogeneity, immunologic mechanisms, and disease markers that more closely mimic the human disease.
-Marmoset models of stroke (57, 58) and Alzheimer's (59, 60) have been developed as the marmoset brain features cell types and behavioral deficits that most closely mimic human stroke.
-And transgenic marmoset models of stroke (61), polyglutamine diseases (62) and severe combined immunodefficiency (63) have been developed to allow better modelling of neurological disorders.
-Meanwhile, we know more about the organization of the primate brain thanks to the very high resolution anatomical, neurophysiological, and functional imaging efforts being made in marmosets, with the development of brain atlases based on MRI (64, 65), gene-expression (66), cortical connections (67), and the use of highresolution fMRI for mapping sensory regions (53, 68, 69) as well as neurophysiological and calcium imaging studies of motor control in freely-moving marmosets (54, 70).
+Marmosets are currently being used to elucidate pathogenetic mechanisms of multiple sclerosis (121-125).
+Marmoset models of MS have clinicopathologic correlation patterns, lesion heterogeneity, immunologic mechanisms, and disease markers more closely mimic the human condition.
+Marmoset models of stroke (126, 127) have been developed as the marmoset brain features cell types and behavioral deficits that most closely mimic human stroke.
+Marmosets are advantageous models of neurodegenerative diseases due to their many anatomical, functional, metabolic, and social similarities with humans.
+Marmosets are an ideal model in longitudinal studies of cognitive decline (128), and the recent evidence that aging marmosets shows the biological hallmarks for Alzheimer's disease, including amyloid-beta (129-131), hyperphosphorylated tau, and dystrophic microglia (132, 133), strongly elevates the marmoset as a superior model for the study of aging and agerelated diseases (134).
+Transgenic marmoset models of stroke (135), Parkinson's disease (136), polyglutamine diseases (137), spinocerebellar ataxia (138), and severe combined immunodeficiency (139) have been developed to allow better modeling of neurological disorders.
+Meanwhile, we know more about the organization of the primate brain thanks to the very high-resolution anatomical, neurophysiological, and functional imaging efforts being made in marmosets, with the development of brain atlases based on MRI (140-143), geneexpression (144), and neuronal connections (145, 146).
+Finally, the use of high-resolution fMRI for mapping sensory and social regions of the marmoset brain (147-150), resting-state brain networks (151, 152), and neurophysiological, behavioral (153) and calcium imaging (62, 154, 155) studies in freely-moving marmosets are significantly advancing our understanding of marmoset behavior in ways to understand their changes due to neurological disorders.

 The Future.
-There's a bright future for biomedical research, as marmosets are poised to make a tremendous, potentially revolutionary contribution both to our current understanding of brain anatomy and function and to the causes and mechanisms of neurological disorders.
+There's a bright future for biomedical research, as marmosets are poised tomake a tremendous, potentially revolutionary contribution both to our currentunderstanding of brain anatomy and function and to the causes and mechanisms of neurological disorders.
 The small marmoset brain allows, for the first time in a primate species, the integration of whole-brain morphological (MRI, fMRI, and neuronal tracing) studies performed at the microscale with cell-specific gene expression.
 This will enable the construction of a comprehensive atlas/database that will contain completely novel knowledge about the primate brain.
 The development of genetic-engineering techniques in marmosets will enable the study of a broad range of neurological and neuropsychiatric disorders as well as spur the development of precision medicine and gene-therapy approaches to manage and treat these diseases.
-In particular, being among the shortest-lived primate species, marmosets are uniquely suited to provide crucial information about primate brain development and about the mechanisms of neurodegenerative diseases in which aging is a major comorbidity and contributing factor.
+In particular, being among the shortest-lived primate species, marmosets are uniquely suited to provide crucial information about primate brain development and about the mechanisms of neurodegenerative diseases inwhich aging is a major comorbidity and contributing factor.